Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 WARNING: THROMBOSIS

 • Thrombosis may occur with immune globulin products, including XEMBIFY.
-Risk factors may include: advanced age, prolonged immobilization, estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors

 • For patients at risk of thrombosis, administer XEMBIFY at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk of hyperviscosity